-The University's long-term disability insurance provides a monthly benefit to covered faculty members (see Section 2.2) who become totally or partially disabled for 180 consecutive days after entering the plan
+The University's long-term disability insurance provides a monthly benefit to covered employees (see section 2.2) who become totally or partially disabled for 90 consecutive days after entering the plan.

-The basic monthly benefit is equal to 60% of covered monthly salary, reduced by any social security benefits (including dependent benefits), workers' compensation benefits, salary continuation benefits, or PMTO.
+The basic monthly benefit is equal to 60% of covered monthly salary, reduced by any social security benefits (including dependent benefits), workers' compensation benefits, salary continuation benefits, or sick leave.
 The monthly benefit ranges from a minimum of \$100 to a maximum of \$15,000.

-Please refer to the plan certificates located on the HR website for additional details about the plan coverage.
+Please refer to the plan certificates located on the HR website at www.udayton.edu/hr for additional details about the plan.

 Employees with fewer than five years of service who become disabled may be terminated from University service after they have exhausted their leave of absence in accordance with the University's Medical Leave of Absence Policy (see section 8.2).
-If an employee's medical leave is necessitated by a serious health condition that is also a qualifying disability under the Americans with Disabilities Act, the employee may be eligible for an accommodation under the ADA, including additional unpaid leave.
+If an employee's medical leave is necessitated by a serious health condition that is also a qualifying disability under the Americans with Disabilities Act, the employee may be eligible for additional unpaid leave as an accommodation under the ADA.
 Employees should contact Human Resources for more information.
-In dividuals who are terminated from the University after exhausting their leave of absence will be offered health insurance coverage under COBRA (see section 4.5) and would continue receiving long-term disability payments, if applicable.
+Individuals who are terminated from the University after exhausting their leave of absence will be offered health insurance coverage under COBRA (see section 4.5) and will continue receiving long-term disability payments, if applicable.